ims-systems-00/ims-kb/docs/General Information/actions.md

 sidebar_position: 24
 ---

-# How to find specific data [OUTDATED]
+# How to find specific data

-*Please note that* `Partner` *business unit can only view Assets that they have been given access to AND/OR are owned by their business unit.*

 ## Tables